Knit Polo vs Piqué Polo: Performance Piqué, Rib, Waffle & Yarn Blend Guide

 A rib knit polo or ribbed knit polo shirt usually sells because the texture looks structured even when the branding is minimal.

-- club retail capsules
+- premium club retail capsules

-- premium private label drops
+- minimalist private label drops

 - office-to-golf crossover assortments